YuichiroFukushi/case-study-collections/README.md

 ### ⚠️ Limitations

+- The dataset is limited as it lacks demographic details such as gender, age, and location, which are crucial for creating targeted marketing strategies.
-- Sample size: 30 people is not a large enough sample to be representative of all FitBit users
+- The sample size of 30 participants is too small to represent all Fitbit users effectively.
-- Outdated: The dataset contains data from a one month period in 2016 only.
-For a deeper and more accurate analysis of trends, we would need data from the current year, preferably collected for an entire year to look at if trends vary during different times of year.
+- The data is outdated, covering only a one-month period in 2016.
+For a more accurate analysis of trends, data from the current year and spanning an entire year would be preferable to observe seasonal variations.

-- Limited: The dataset does not contain any demographic information about the users, including gender, age, or location, which would be beneficial for marketing purposes to target specific customers
+---